 Throughout this journey, I have heard a wide variety of concerns, challenges, and ideas.
 These issues generally fall within three broad categories - taxes, economic development, and education.
 As the election cycle comes to a close, I would like to summarize my thinking on these key issues.

 For starters, I think we all agree that our education property tax system needs work.
 Act 60 and Act 68 are not going to be repealed any time soon, nor will there be any magic potions or slick-sounding gimmicks that will solve this problem - thinking that way would be naive.
 But my experience as a CPA, a lister and former school board member has convinced me that some technical changes to the law - like amending the way the CLA is calculated - could have a significant impact in reducing education property taxes in our towns.
-I know how
+I know how those fixes should work and I will lead the charge to make this effort a priority.

 There is no question that we need to build a better, stronger, and more diversified economy in our region.
 Many people I have spoken with are working part-time, or working multiple jobs to make ends meet - a story that our state's unemployment figures don't tell.
 And a number of local small businesses are still struggling to regain their footing after Tropical Storm Irene.
 We need to tackle the issue of how Vermont manages economic development in centives.
 Many of the current programs are overly complex and out of scale for the kind of small businesses that we have in our region.
 The time has come to start looking at incentive programs that are accessible and better aligned to the needs of small businesses, such as those that are the backbone of our local economy.
 This is something that I would advocate for as your next state representative.